 Storyboard ID LL_Athens_Story#5 Title 5G-LOGINNIOV optimal surveillance cameras and video analytics (human presence detection) UC4 KPIs A-KPI8: Human resource optimization (person-hours) A-KPI9: Model inference time A-KPI10: Model accuracy/reliability A-KPI11: User experienced data rate A-KPI12: Deployment time (NFV-MANO required time for service activation) A-KPI26: one-way latency Baseline data The baseline data for this UC will come from multiple sources.
 Particularly, to evaluate A-KPI8 [Human resource optimization] the baseline data will be acquired from PCT's personnel management plan.
-Currently appointed safety/security patrols are distributed to various areas, at specified intervals/shifts, to prevent the risk for serious bodily injuries, which for this KPI will be interpreted as person hours allocated for this service.
-Additionally, this UC will introduce machine learning techniques for automatically detecting human presence in such areas, hence baseline data with respect to A-KPI9 [Model inference time] and A-KPI10 [Model Accuracy/Reliability] need to be collected for performance evaluation.
-To this end, a literature review of current state-of-the-art machine learning algorithms for detecting human presence will derive the base line data for both; the time required to process the input of video stream(s) and infer the presence/absence of people (A-KPI9), and the achieved accuracy/reliability of the model with respect to established state-of-the-art approaches for this task (A-KPI10).
-Voluminous video streams will be transmitted to PCT's backend system from the distributed 5G-IoT devices for further inspection and security.
-Such uplink-data- intensive applications call for enhanced capacity that cannot be served with legacy LTE networks.
+Currently appointed safety/security patrols are distributed to various areas, at specified intervals/shifts, to prevent the risk for for this sorvice.
+Additionally, this UC will introduce machine learning techniques for automatically detecting human presence in such areas hence baseline data with respect to A-KPI9 [Model inference time] and A-KPI10 [Model Accuracy/Reliability] need to be collected for performance evaluation.
+To this end, a literature review of current state-of-the-art machine learning algorithms for detecting human presence will derive the base line data for both; the time required to process the input of video stream(s) and infer the presence/absence of people (A-KPI9), and the achieved accuracy/reliability of the model with respect to established state-of-the-art approaches for this task (A-KPI10). distributed 5G-IoT devices for further inspection and security.
+Such unlink-data- intensive applications call for enhanced capacity that cannot be served with legacy LTE networks.
 Hence, 5G-NSA cellular communications exploiting the eMBB service of 5G technology are needed to ensure the successful operation of the envisioned UC which will be measured by the 5G-IoT device, A-KPI11 [User experienced data rate].
 In case of positive inference, i.e., person detected, the IoT device will exploit the low latency transmissions of PCT's 5G network to trigger alerts to PCT's management platform and facilitate the necessary actions to prevent any incident, A- KPI25 [End-to-End Latency] and A-KPI26 [One-way Latency].
-Finally, as the discussed service follows the NFV-MANO paradigm, the deployment time of the service, i.e., elapsed time from the moment the deployment is started via the MANO orchestrator until the system is ready to use, needs to be investigated A-KPI12 [Deployment Time], as explained in Table 8.
-Operational The operational data for this UC will be derived from PCT's updated personnel data management plan showing the difference in the involvement of safety/security patrols 34.4 considering the duration/frequency of the patrol shifts (in terms of person-hours spent), after the service is available at the LL premises.
-The remaining technical and 5G KPIs will be collected directly from the participating 5G-IoT devices, with respect to the uplink traffic volumes transmitted, and latency measurements.
-Similarly, the inference time will be logged and transmitted to PCT's backend system, for each positive inference event (i.e., human presence detected).
-For the achieved accuracy of the Al/ML solution, annotated snapshots will be stored (indicating true/false positives/negatives), enabling the (manual) evaluation of the algorithm's accuracy.
-Finally, through the MANO platform deployed at the LL premises, the VNF Evoluction deployment time will be measured and logged by the service orchestrator.
-It is intended to hand ever the deviation of energical and baseline data (A KRIS) to Evaluation It is intended to hand-over the deviation of operational and baseline data (A-KPI8) to the evaluation tool.
-For the technical and 5G KPIs, the log files recorded by the 5Gdata loT device(s) and MANO platform will be sent to the data collection tool, potentially with some processing to reduce the volume of transferred data. war dome proceduring to readed the volume of transferred data.
+Finally, as the assuice i.e. elapsed time from the moment the deployment is started via the MANO orchestrator until the system is ready to use needs to be investigated A-KPI12 [Deployment Time], as explained in Table 8.
+Operational The operational data for this UC will be derived from PCT's updated personnel data management plan showing the difference in the involvement of safety/security patrols considering the duration/frequency of the patrol shifts (in terms of person-hours spent), after the service is available at the LL premises.
+The remaining technical and 5G KPIs will be collected directly from the participating 5G-IoI devices, with respect to the uplink traffic volumes transmitted, and latency measurements.
+Similarly, the positive inference event (i.e., human presence detected).
+For the achieved accuracy of the Al/MI solution annotated snapshots will be stored (indicating true/false positives/negatives), enabling the (manual) evaluation of the algorithm's accuracy.
+Finally, through the MANO platform deployed at the LL premises, the VNF deployment time will be measured and logged by the service orchestrator.
+Evaluation It is intended to hand-over the deviation of operational and baseline data (A-KPI8) to data the evaluation tool.
+For the technical and 5G KPIs, the log files recorded by the 5G- IoT device(s) and MANO platform will be sent to the data collection tool, potentially with some processing to reduce the volume of transferred data.